 Finally, arrange for the parcel collection.
 The best part about this process is that you can arrange for your shipment collection at your convenience.
 You can select the time and date of pick-up and then call our customer service for shipment collection.
 You can also schedule a pick-up from MyDHL + shipping tool or self-deliver it to any DHL Express retail store near you.

-Paperless registration with Thai customs is a must prior to ship out the shipment to Thailand and require consignee to add DHL express as their broker otherwise shipments will be delayed in clearance 1-2 days.
-To register, consignee must personally present themselves with original passport/ID to any Thai Customs office in Thailand.
-Shipper must declare the correct name of the importer on AWB.
+Paperless registration with Thai customs is a must prior to ship out the shipment to Thailand and requires the consignee to add DHL express as their broker otherwise shipments will be delayed in clearance 1-2 days.
+To register, the consignee must personally present themselves with original passport/ID to any Thai Customs office in Thailand.
+The shipper must declare the correct name of the importer on AWB.
 Otherwise, shipments will be delayed in clearance for 1-2 days due to Thai customs requires to have correct importer names in the customs declaration.

 Benefits of using DHL Express to ship a parcel from Singapore to Thailand

 Knowing Thailand’s customs duty charges for each and every type of goods will prevent delays in the shipping process and reduce the risk of any additional costs.
 So, trust none other than DHL’s Express shipping services and watch your parcel travel across the border easily and safely.
 The best part is that DHL Express does the tedious work of customs clearance and the completion of declarations on your behalf.